 At Stage 3 students generally may either spend the whole year in a country where one of the target languages is spoken, working as a teaching assistant in a school or college, or studying at a university, or undertaking an approved work placement, or split the year between two countries where the target languages are spoken, studying at universities or undertaking approved work placements.
-However, students wishing to study Chinese or Japanese at Stage 4 are required to spend a complete academic year pursuing courses of study at a university or comparable institution in the relevant country.
+However, students wishing to study Chinese or Japanese at Stage 4 are required to spend between one semester and a complete academic year pursuing courses of study at a university or comparable institution in China or Japan.
 The School of Modern Languages has a number of student exchange programmes and/or formal links with Universities in France, Germany, Austria, Spain, Portugal, China and Japan, as well as a number of informal links with institutions in Latin America.

-The Year Abroad is fully accredited and assessment is by means of a portfolio plus either a work placement report or marks achieved at the host university.
-While all aspects of knowledge, understanding and language skills will be developed during Stage 3, there will be particular opportunities for increasing intercultural awareness and understanding (A4), for developing self-study skills for language learning (C5), for developing organisational and interpersonal skills (D3-5); students preparing a dissertation will have the opportunity to develop knowledge and cognitive skills in this area too (A5, B5).
+While all aspects of knowledge, understanding and language skills will be developed during Stage 3, there will be particular opportunities for increasing intercultural awareness and understanding (A4), for developing self-study skills for language learning (C5), for developing organisational and interpersonal skills (D2, D5); students preparing a dissertation will have the opportunity to develop knowledge and cognitive skills in this area too (A9, B5).